k8xu/personal-site/content/home/experience.md

   date_start = "2018-09-01"
   date_end = "2018-12-31"
   description = """
-  Conducted research in the MIT Digital Humanities Lab as a Back-End Web Developer.
-Collaborated with 23 student researchers to analyze gender in novels written between 1770-1922.
+  Conducted research in the Digital Humanities Lab as a Back-End Web Developer.
+Collaborated with 23 researchers to [analyze gender descriptions in English novels](http://gendernovels.digitalhumanitiesmit.org/).
 Designed and deployed website to web server using Python, Flask, and PowerShell.
   """

 +++